-Debt and equity securities are classified as held-to-maturity, available-for-sale, and trading.
+Most debt and equity securities are held by component entities that apply FASB standards and are not converted to FASAB standards in consolidation.
+Certain other securities held by component entities that apply FASB standards are classified as held-to-maturity, available-for-sale, and trading.
 Held-to-maturity debt and equity securities are reported at cost, net of unamortized premiums and discounts.
 Available-for-sale debt and equity securities are reported at fair value.
 Trading debt and equity securities are reported at fair value.
+The investment categories are classified by security type; Non-U.S. government, mortgage/asset backed, commercial, corporate and other bonds, unit trust and common stocks.
+Entities that apply FASB standards are reported by fair value measurement hierarchy levels 1, 2, 3, and "other" category.